BigDataBiology/big-data-biology_org/content/manual.md

 ## Wrapping up previous projects

-Unless this is your first lab, it is normal that you will have projects that you are still wrapping up and take some time away from your work here.
+Unless this is your first research experience, it is normal that you will have projects that you are still wrapping up and take some time away from your work here.
 I understand that this is normal (been there, done that) and as long as it is not a major time drain, and you do wrap up in the first six months (not a hard deadline), it is fine if it takes away a few hours per week.
 You should also **not** include me as an author if I didn't do anything except pay your salary while you were wrapping up a paper in the evenings.
 That would be unethical behaviour on our part.

 However, do consider the possibility that I may be interested in participating.
 This is especially true if the project is still a bit further from the finish